PRESENTATIONS and LECTURES

 Java Integrated Development Kit(s)

 This video was created when I was teaching at Shoreline; now, the software edition numbers have changed, but the rest of the video is still current.
 IDE's are constantly changing, so the jGrasp IDE may not be the only one that students use.
 At the time that this video was created, there was a short time limit on the recording tool that was used, similar to YouTube videos.
-If the digital video is too fast, most video players can replay it at a slower speed with no loss of quality. |
+Nowadays, if the digital video is too fast, most video players can replay it at a slower speed with no loss of quality. |

 Gestalt Theory and Game Design